H.M.C.S. Sackville

 And each one just gets lost among the throng,

-Words like: honour, glory, pride, are far too quickly set aside,
+Words like: honour, glory, pride, are far too quickly set

 And peacetime voices sing a different song.